Get started with a few quick questions

 Should I hire freelancers or an agency for custom software?

 Freelancers work well for small, well-defined projects or specific skill gaps.
 Agencies are better for complex projects requiring multiple disciplines (design, frontend, backend, QA, DevOps) and structured project management.
-Our data shows 37% of custom software companies are in the 10-49 employee range, the sweet spot for agencies large enough to handle complexity but small enough for direct communication.
+Our data shows 36% of custom software providers are in the 10-49 employee range, the sweet spot for agencies large enough to handle complexity but small enough for direct communication.

 What technologies are most commonly used for custom software?